Edmund Phelps On Innovation, Prosperity, & The Good Life

 Aiden Singh: You’ve described the century running from 1870 to 1970 as the West’s Golden Age - a period characterized by high levels of economic innovation, rising labor productivity, and growing wages.

-Edmund Phelps: The golden age, I think, rose out of a strong cultural shift toward modern values, individualism, vitalism, and creative self expression, which provided the essential building blocks blocks for indigenous, as in domestic, dynamism to flourish.
-While there wasn't one single policy that led to this shift.
+Edmund Phelps: The Golden Age, I think, rose out of a strong cultural shift toward modern values, individualism, vitalism, and creative self-expression, which provided the essential building blocks for domestic dynamism to flourish.

-What mattered in the end was democratized economic participation where individuals individual workers broadly felt encouraged and empowered to innovate, contribute, and create, solving practical problems in workshops, farms, and factories.
-Millions of ordinary workers and tinkerers felt empowered by to to to suggest improvements or start enterprises.
-That widespread engagement was key to sustaining high growth in productivity and wages.
-What that means was that places like The United States, for for for instance, provided relatively open markets and respected rule of law, which meant inventors and entrepreneurs could try new ideas with basic assurances that they would be rewarded by the market and their customers and not exploited or stolen from by copycats and competitors.
-The framework of property rights, patent laws, and open markets open market participation meant that a person with a good idea had a fighting chance of developing and marketing it.
+What that means was that places like the United States, for instance, provided relatively open markets and respected rule of law, which meant inventors and entrepreneurs could try new ideas with basic assurances that they would be rewarded by the market and their customers and not exploited or stolen from by copycats and competitors.
+The framework of property rights, patent laws, and open market participation meant that a person with a good idea had a fighting chance of developing and marketing it.

 - - - - - - -

-Has The West Lost It’s Economic Dynamism?
+Has The West Lost Its Economic Dynamism?

 Aiden Singh: You’ve put forward a rather concerning thesis, arguing that economic dynamism in western economies peaked in 1970 and, as a result, these economies have stagnated for over the last five and a half decades.
 What led you to this conclusion?

-Edmund Phelps: The decline stem stems, significantly from the rise of corporatism where entrenched interests limit competitive innovation leading to weaker dynamism and diminished job satisfaction.
-In terms of identifying this was in fact a peak.
+Edmund Phelps: The decline stems significantly from the rise of corporatism where entrenched interests limit competitive innovation leading to weaker dynamism and diminished job satisfaction.

-We can see productivity statistics showing a marked slowdown in growth rates around this time, and real wage growth essentially stalled for many workers.
+In terms of identifying this was in fact a peak, we can see productivity statistics showing a marked slowdown in growth rates around this time, and real wage growth essentially stalled for many workers.
 Qualitatively, surveys began to show that people were finding less satisfaction in their work.
-For example, in The United States, job satisfaction has been on a downhill slide since the early nineteen seventies, suggesting the nature of of work started to change around that time.
+For example, in the United States, job satisfaction has been on a downhill slide since the early 1970s, suggesting the nature of work started to change around that time.
 I came to conclude that the West lost its innovative mojo around 1970.
-Some of my research quantified innovation in novel ways.

 - - - - - - -